kryslt/KControls/kgrid_readme.txt

 PLANNED:
 -------------------
-- filters (still a TODO, partially can be implemented now via editable fixed rows)
+- filters (can be implemented via editable fixed rows)
-- multiple disjunct selections (like Excel, still a TODO)
-- tree columns
+- tree columns (can be implemented with a short custom code now)

 KNOWN PROBLEMS:
 -------------------
-Delphi common:
+Delphi VCL:
  -none, best performance

-Lazarus common:
+Lazarus LCL:
- -KDBGrid demo does not draw unicode fields correctly for certain databases. applies for all data aware controls, not just TKDBgrid must be FPC/TWideStringField bug -printing/Previewing works correctly in Win32 and Qt (for Lazarus versions with my implementation of affine transformations for device contexts).
-For GTKx printing via TPostScriptPrinterCanvas, there is no way to effectively implement affine transformations because this canvas is not implemented via a device context mechanism.
+ -KDBGrid demo might not draw unicode fields correctly for certain databases. applies for all data aware controls, not just TKDBgrid (was LCL problem, might be fixed already) -Win32/Win64:

-Target specific:
-Win32:
- Delphi:
-  -none
-  -tested on Windows 98SE (some time ago), Windows XP 32bit, Windows Vista 32bit
- Lazarus:
-  -transparent editor underpainting incorrect if TKGrid is placed onto TPageControl (LCL problem) -tested on Windows XP 32bit
+   Transparent editor underpainting incorrect if TKGrid is placed onto TPageControl (was widgetset problem, might be fixed already)
-Win64: none
- -untested, help appreciated!
-WinCE:
- -slow inplace editor performance (depending on device) -tested partially, help appreciated!
-GTK:
- -bad check box painting, bad selected range color, drag window flickers, sometimes infinite painting, sometimes clipping problems (all LCL/GTK problems) -tested on Ubuntu Jaunty
-GTK2:
+ -GTK2:
- -slightly slow inplace editor performance with huge grids (GTK2 problem) -scrollbar arrows don't work correctly sometimes  (GTK2 problem) -tested on Ubuntu Jaunty
+   Slightly slow inplace editor performance with huge grids (was widgetset problem, might be fixed already)
-QT:
+ -Carbon:
+   Print and preview not fully working because of missing implementation of affine transformations for device contexts.
+ -QT:
- -slightly slow inplace editor performance with huge grids -checkbox not transparent (cannot be solved) -scrollbar arrows behave differently (cannot be solved) -tested on QT4.5.2/Windows XP
+   Slightly slow inplace editor performance with huge grids (was widgetset problem, might be fixed already) Checkbox not transparent (was widgetset problem, might be fixed already) Scrollbar arrows behave differently (was widgetset problem, might be fixed already)
-Carbon:
- -none
- -untested, help appreciated!
+ -WinCE:
+   Slow inplace editor performance (was widgetset problem, might be fixed already) Printer4Lazarus package not supported, you have to remove it from dependency.
+   This also means printer setup (via TPrinterSetupDialog) is not supported in TKPrintSetupForm.

 CONTRIBUTORS:
 -------------------